jackdomleo7/jackdomleo.dev/content/blog/2020/book-review-building-an-online-presence-by-catalin-pit.md

 ---
-title: 'Book Review: "Building an Online Presence" by Catalin Pit'
+title: 'Book Review: "Improve Your Online Presence" by Catalin Pit'
 description: I was excited to read this book because I've been looking at how I could improve my online presence.
 date: 2020-07-24
 hashtags: ['books']
 twitterEmbed: true
-twitterVia: ['catalinpit']
+twitterVia: ['catalinmpit']
 devtoLink: https://dev.to/jackdomleo7/book-review-improve-your-online-presence-by-catalin-pit-5fli
 ---